cdl-geneseo/critical-digital-practices/mod-6/installing-wordpress.md

 You'll land at the WordPress Dashboard.
 This is the site's back end, where you can customize its appearance, add plugins, and create new pages and posts.

 {: .tip}
-Note the Dashboard's location in your browser: `localhost:8888/wp-admin` (Mac) or `localhost/MAMP/wp-admin`.
-You can always get to the login screen by using the admin address, even if you don't include a "log in" button on the site.
-The site itself will be at `localhost:8888` or `localhost/MAMP/`.
+Note the Dashboard's location in your browser: `localhost:8888/wp-admin` (Mac) or `localhost/wp-admin` (Windows).
+You can always get to the login screen by using the admin address, even if you don't include a "log in" button on your site.
+The site itself will be at `localhost:8888` (Mac) or `localhost` (Windows).

 ![WordPress Dashboard](../assets/wp-dashboard.png)